top of page

 The adjective 'visceral' has a fascinating etymology rooted in the Latin word 'viscera,' which referred to the internal organs of the body, particularly the vital organs like the heart, liver, and intestines.
 In ancient times, these organs were believed to be the seat of intense emotions and sensations.
 'Viscera' itself likely originated from the Proto-Indo-European root *wegs- meaning 'internal organ' or 'flesh.'
 Over time, the term 'visceral' extended its meaning to describe experiences or reactions that are deeply and instinctively felt, often in a physical or emotional sense.
 This evolution in meaning reflects the ancient belief in the connection between the internal organs and intense emotions, making 'visceral' a word that vividly conveys the raw and instinctive nature of certain feelings and reactions.

-Find the meaning of visceral:
+Find the correct meaning of the adjective visceral:

 Try Again!